How long does roof decking last

 How do I know if my roof decking needs to be replaced?

-Signs that your roof decking may need replacement include visible sagging, soft or spongy spots, and excessive wear or damage.
+Signs your roof decking may need replacement include sagging, soft or spongy spots, visible water damage, or excessive wear and tear.

 Connect with certified professionals in your area